guntsvzz/DSAI-AIT/Course/Human-Computer Interaction and Information Visualization/Assignment/Experimental Design/01 Workshop - QWERTY and T9.md

     - Random variables - past experineece
     - Confounding variables - implementation, task, order
 - Within or Between subject design
-    - leaerning can be mitigated
+    - learning can be mitigated
 - Task
     - representative numbevr of occurrences of character (perchaps use some proven dataset like http://www.yorku.ac/mack/PhraseSets.zip)
 - Order